openedx/open-edx-proposals/oeps/oep-0019-bp-developer-documentation.rst

 Decisions
 *********

 * We will use `reStructuredText (rST)`_ as our default documentation format for all developer documentation except for the exceptions outlined here.
-See the :ref:`Format Rationale` section below for more info on why RST.
+See the `Format Rationale`_ section below for more info on why RST.

   * Python docstrings that are going to be rendered in an `Open API`_ context should be formatted in Markdown.